H4MA-R/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I'm Arfaoui Mohamed, a Cyber Security engineer, graduated from the National Institute of applied science and technology in Tunisia.
 I am currently a Cyber Security Specialist At Yogosha.
-I have won multiple Cyber Security contests including the MENA CSAW CTF 2022, I have a passion for Cyber Security, IT, and Web development, and I enjoy CTF challenges(Capture The Flag contests).
+I have won multiple Cyber Security contests including the MENA CSAW CTF 2022, I have a passion for Cyber Security and IT, and I enjoy CTF challenges(Capture The Flag contests).
 I am an enthusiastic and hardworking individual and always willing to learn and I have a wide skill set including:
 - Specialist in reverse engineering and malware analysis
 - Penetration testing
 - Vulnerability assessment
 - Web development
 - Python development

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Resume.pdf" "newtab" >}}resume{{< /staticref >}}.